raesene/bsides-london-2016-presentation/_posts/1-1-1-2-what-why-how.md

 Note:

-The demo (located in demos/demo1/) uses a screen file to quickly start up 10 containers to show the speed of start-up compared to VMs
+The demo (located in demos/demo1/) uses a screen file to quickly start up 10 containers to show the speed of start-up compared to VMs.
+Command for starting is in "Demo Notes"